BioDecodingLab/3D-HepaticNuclei-Classifier/README.md

 If you use this code, please cite:

+@article{xu3dino2025,
+  title={A generalizable 3D framework and model for self-supervised learning in medical imaging}, author={Xu, Tony and Hosseini, Sepehr and Anderson, Chris and Rinaldi, Anthony and Krishnan, Rahul G. and Martel, Anne L. and Goubran, Maged}, journal={npj Digital Medicine}, year={2025}, doi={10.1038/s41746-025-02035-w},
+}

 @article{Teran2026Hepatic3DNuclei,
   title={Automated classification of hepatic 3D nuclear morphotypes using self-supervised 3D DINO embeddings}, author={Terán Ballagán, A. C. and Morales-Navarrete, H. A.},